-Organizing readings, seminars, presentations, and performances, the Lannan Center endeavors to make writing as practice available in various forums to audiences from the Georgetown and Washington, D.C. communities.
+Organizing readings, seminars, presentations, and performances, the Lannan Center endeavors to make writing as a practice available in various forums to audiences from the Georgetown and Washington, D.C. communities.
 Annual events sponsored by the Center include the year-long Reading and Talks Series and the Lannan Center Symposium.
 The Center also collaborates with Georgetown University departments and outside organizations to host events throughout the academic year.

 The Center offers a platform not only for staging events, but for carrying out writing, research, and translation projects.
 It sponsors residencies and visiting positions for writers at Georgetown to pursue their work, hold seminars & readings, teach classes, and otherwise interact with local communities.
 Most recently, this includes the Lannan Foundation Chair of Poetics and the Caine Lannan Fellowship.

 - Lannan Foundation Chair of Poetics: This is a visiting position at Georgetown, with a tenure of one to three years, to be held by a distinguished writer and public intellectual from the United States or overseas.
 Providing intellectual steerage during his or her tenure, the Chair of Poetics lends visibility, focusing energy, and imaginative scope to the programs on offer.
-In any given year, the holder convenes significant public events in accord with his or her interests; and teaches in the undergraduate or graduate curriculum.
+In any given year, the holder convenes significant public events in accordance with his or her interests; and teaches in the undergraduate or graduate curriculum.
 The Chair of Poetics is unique among residencies at the Lannan Center in that it is designed to allow the holder to exercise leadership in the Center’s programs, through consultation with other faculty members.

 Through courses taught by the Lannan Director and Lannan Poetry Chair, fellowships such as the Lannan Fellows Program, the Center fosters critical inquiry among students and faculty into the aesthetic, social, political, and cultural implications of the language arts.
 It gives pedagogical emphasis to innovative learning and writing, and embraces connections between poetry and other art forms.